RyanDam/ryandam/README.md

 ```
 Computer Scientist / Maker / Photographer
-Previous worked for VNG Corporation/Zalo as Lead AI Engineer, now temporarily on a gap year.
+Lead AI Engineer (former) at VNG Corporation/Zalo, now temporarily on a gap year.
 ```

 <a href="#">